 Headers can be highly effective on smaller sites as well.
 Blondish.net is the website of WordPress developer, designer, blogger, and podcaster Nile Flores:

 With the bright colors, the star logo, and key navigation links, this is a memorable header.
-The prominent color scheme provides a lot of personality for the site.
+The prominent color scheme provides a lot of personality to the site.
 If you were browsing the web for a developer to hire, this site would definitely get your attention.

 Popular lifestyle blog A Cup of Jo features a header that’s perfectly matched to its owner, Joanna Goddard, who comes across as a laid-back, approachable, yet sophisticated professional.
 Her header’s classic typography and streamlined look reflect great design and imagination, as you can see in this screenshot.

 What captures your attention is the small image within the first ‘o’ in the blog’s title.
 It changes as you move from page to page, reflecting the topic at hand.
 For example, check out how it features slices of citrus fruit when you navigate to the Food page:

 Small details like this dynamic photo can create an instant impression of the site and its creator even with a minimalist design.

 Even the biggest name brands use headers to reinforce their branding and encourage visitors to convert.
 Take the Amazon header, for example:

 It has the well-known Amazon logo in the top-left corner and multiple navigation menus.
 There’s a cart icon that counts the number of items you’ve added, and not one but two CTAs – Try Prime and Shop Deals of the Day.

 That’s a lot to squeeze into a small space.
 However, Amazon is known for providing access to a huge range of products, so the header’s design fits the brand’s image.

 Traditionally, in order to customize a theme, a developer would write custom code.
 This requires advanced coding skills, especially with the requirement for sites to be responsive.